 Once you enter the castle it’s in to a long, straight hallway with nothing in it.
 Ah, finally!
 A room from KH2/BBS that isn’t afraid to be what it truly is inside!
 I respect your confidence and candour, uninspiring tunnel-room!
 Bland on, you dingy pebble.

 It turns out this room is flat, straightforward and underwhelming for more reasons than just lazy level design: it’s also here to simplify scripting!
-It also just so happens to simplify the next minute of gameplay, but I’m not sure that was the intent.
 You see, we’re about to enter another thrice-cursed escort mission, this one a straight line.
-Please remember that our last escort mission involved Snow White zig-zagging haphazardly through a mostly open room, and you might see why I imagine player ease might not have been on the developers’ minds.
+Please remember that our last escort mission involved Snow White zig-zagging haphazardly through a mostly open room, these aren’t very substantial sequences one way or another.

 The cutscene at the head of the escort mission actually occurs at the end of the courtyard room, where Terra is reunited with Cinderella, who curiously sees him and says “I’ve met you before…” as though they met so long ago that it might as well have been in a previous game.
 I suspect this might have been exaggerated in translation: Cinderella has a few reasons not to recognize Terra (she wasn’t looking at him for most of the previous scene between tears and the Fairy Godmother, and she is wrapped up in a magical experience that’s much bigger than him), so I don’t necessarily suspect a KH2-style editing change, but they did just meet as recently as seconds ago, and even locked eyes at one point, so it still sounds wrong, and in just a few lines she’ll outright reference their earlier conversation!